openstack/ironic-specs/specs/approved/boot-from-volume-reference-drivers.rst

-        - At the beginning and completion of the storage detachment interaction, a notification shall be generated to allow visibity into if the process is successfully completed.
+        - At the beginning and completion of the storage detachment interaction, a notification shall be generated to allow visibility into if the process is successfully completed.

   - Updating the iPXE template logic to support the creation of the various file formats required for Scenarios 1, 2, 5.
 See: